-Miscellaneous income, net includes \$3 million and \$8 million in interest income from regulatory assets for the three months ended March 31, 2024 and 2023, respectively, and \$2 million and \$3 million realized and unrealized gains on the non-qualified benefit plan trust assets.
-The remaining activity is comprised of \$1 million in other miscellaneous income in both 2024 and 2023.
+Miscellaneous income, net includes \$3 million in interest income from regulatory assets and \$1 million in realized and unrealized gains on the nonqualified benefit plan (NQBP) trust assets for both of the three months ended September 30, 2024 and 2023.
+The remaining activity is comprised of \$2 million and \$1 million in other miscellaneous income in 2024 and 2023, respectively.